scottbw/analytics-udd/udd/student_course_membership.md

 String (255)

 ### Notes

+**Not withdrawn, currently active students: omit the property (leave blank in TSV).**

-This property should be set when a student changes course, so that historical records can be maintained and analysed later; in addition the COURSE_END_DATE should be set accordingly.
+This property should also be set when a student changes course, so that historical records can be maintained and analysed later; in addition the COURSE_END_DATE should be set accordingly.

 ## ENTRY_QUALS
 ### Description